 And throughout history, the best cut has varied some – but not much.
 Here’s an entry from Mary Randolph who wrote one of America’s first cookbooks, “The Virginia Housewife” published in 1827.
 This was a prized cookbook before the Civil War and Ms. Randolph talks about her favorite cut and how to cook it.

-The best part of the beef for steaks, is the seventh and eighth ribs, the fat and lean are better mixed, and it is more tender than the rump if it be kept long enough; cut the steaks half an inch thick, beat them a little, have fine clear coals, rub the bars of the gridiron with a cloth dipped in lard before you put it over coals, that none may drip to cause a bad smell, put no salt on till you dish them, broil them quick, turning them frequently; the dish must be very hot, some slices of onion on it, lay in the steaks, sprinkle a little salt, and pour over them a spoonful of water and one of mushroom catsup, both made boiling hot, garnish with scraped horse-radish, and put on a hot dish cover.
-Everything must be in readiness, for the great excellence of a beef steak lie in having it immediately from the gridiron. — Mary Randolph, “The Virginia Housewife,” 1827.
+The best part of the beef for steaks, is the seventh and eighth ribs, the fat and lean are better mixed, and it is more tender than the rump if it be kept long enough; cut the steaks half an inch thick, beat them a little, have fine clear coals … broil them quick, turning them frequently; the dish must be very hot, some slices of onion on it, lay in the steaks, sprinkle a little salt … Everything must be in readiness, for the great excellence of a beef steak lie in having it immediately from the gridiron. — Mary Randolph, “The Virginia Housewife,” 1827.

-Why hasn’t the best cut of steak changed over the years?
+Where to find the best cut of steak

 What’s the best cut of steak for me?